 If you’re considering tapping your home equity, there are various ways to do it.
-However, if your credit score is low or your earnings are inconsistent, your options may be limited.
+However, your options may be limited if your credit score is low or your earnings are inconsistent.
 In these scenarios, a home equity investment is an option.
-Here’s what you need to know about these agreements.

 What is a home equity investment?

-Don’t worry, though: The investor only claims part of your equity.
-They don’t hold any sort of ownership stake, nor are they added to your home’s title.
+While the investor will take claim to the portion of equity you’ve exchanged, they won’t hold any ownership stake, nor will they be added to your home’s title.
 You’ll eventually buy them out in cash after a certain period or when you sell the home or refinance.

-The big benefit of a home equity investment is that it comes with no monthly payment or interest costs, while home equity loans or home equity lines of credit (HELOCs) do.
-These investments also have less stringent credit and income standards compared to other home equity products.
+The major benefit of a home equity investment is that it comes with no monthly payment or interest costs, while home equity loans (HEL) and home equity lines of credit (HELOCs) do.
+These investments also have less stringent credit and income standards than other home equity products.

 Here’s how these three home equity products measure up: